SpectralGT/spectralgt.github.io/README.md

 # Welcome to my Portfolio

-This is my portfolio created using ReactJS and hosted on Github Pages.
+This is my portfolio which is created using ReactJS and hosted on Github Pages.